Child labour: GAP

 A 2007 report claimed some GAP products had been produced by child labourers.
 GAP acknowledged the problem and announced it is pulling the products from its shelves.
 The report found that GAP had rigorous social audit systems since 2004 to eliminate child labour in its supply chain.
 However, the report concluded that the system was being abused by unscrupulous subcontractors.

 GAP's policy, the report claimed, is that if it discovers child labour was used by its supplier in its branded clothes, the contractor must remove the child from the workplace, provide them with access to schooling and a wage, and guarantee the opportunity of work on reaching a legal working age.

 In 2007, The New York Times reported that GAP, after the child labour discovery, created a $200,000 grant to improve working conditions in the supplier community.
-GAP created strong relationships with developing countries to help prevent child labor and find solutions; GAP would conduct interviews and reach out to their 100,000 employees worldwide to get insight into how they feel about GAP's work environments.
-This survey concluded with a 68 percent response rate, and 77 percent of respondents considered GAP a great environment to work in.
-GAP's corporate responsibility has allowed them to strengthen their stockholder relationships and be known as one of the fast fashion industry's best companies, with a great image representing a responsible firm.
+GAP created strong relationships with developing countries to help prevent child labour and find solutions; GAP would conduct interviews and reach out to their 100,000 employees worldwide to get insight into how they feel about GAP's work environments.
+This survey concluded with a 68 per cent response rate, and 77 per cent of respondents considered GAP a great environment to work in.